ali-ali-ahmad/Algorithm/README.md

 # Algorithm
-This repository includes all the algorithm and problem-solving that I solved in <a href='https://leetcode.com/'>LeetCode</a>
+This repository includes all the algorithms and problem-solving that I solved <a href='https://leetcode.com/'>@LeetCode</a>

 Here is a List of them based on the difficulty: